 Assertion that the company or product complies with the Directive.
 Declare:

-Return a copy of the completed CMRT or Supplier statement(s) to the Compliance Manager or Compliance Specialist in Regulatory Compliance for our records, or submit a copy to regulatory.compliance@unicomengineering.com.
+Return a copy of the completed CMRT/EMRT or Supplier statement(s) to the Compliance Manager or Compliance Specialist in Regulatory Compliance for our records, or submit a copy to regulatory.compliance@unicomengineering.com.

 Download the company-wide UNICOM Engineering Conflict Minerals CMRT.
 For more information, view our Conflict Minerals Policy Statement.